 With most people still calling Queensland Blue Couch - just "Couch".

-Now comes the final problem for the people in Queensland, and it's the problem of buying Green Couch.
+Now comes the final part of confusion for many people in Queensland, and it's the problem of buying Green Couch.

-Everywhere else in Australia, the old style and inferior common Couch is simply referred to as Couch, and everybody knows that it is common Couch, and therefore will not purchase it over the far superior modern varieties of Couch as mentioned earlier in this article.
+Everywhere else in Australia, the old style common Couch is simply referred to as Couch, and everybody knows that it is common Couch, and therefore may not purchase it over the superior modern varieties of Couch as mentioned earlier in this article.
+Or if they did buy it, then at least they could be making informed decisions.

-Where, because of it's unique name of Queensland Green Couch, it appears to be a modern and improved variant of Couch, when in fact it is not, it is just plain old common Couch which is inferior to all other modern Couch lawn types.
+So in Queensland, where, because of its unique name of Queensland Green Couch, it appears that it may possibly be a modern and improved variant of Couch, it is not, it is common Couch.